mobile-bungalow/after_effects_cmake/ReadMe.md

 # After Effects Cmake Example

+90% of the credit goes to [Wunkolo](https://github.com/Wunkolo) who wrote most of this CmakeLists.txt.
+I've adapted it for CI use and added some instructions for using it from the command line as well as making it apply to the `Skeleton` example from the AfterEffectsSDK.

 If you move this CmakeLists.txt into the Skeleton example in the AfterEffectsSDK you can run either of the following for cross platform builds.